chipsalliance/dromajo/readme.txt

 5) License / Credits
 --------------------

-riscvemu and x86emu are released under the MIT license.
+TinyEMU is released under the MIT license.
 If there is no explicit license in a file, the license from MIT-LICENSE.txt applies.

-The scrollbar images and scrollbar CSS styles originally came from 'tinyscrollbar' by Maarten Baijs (https://github.com/wieringen/tinyscrollbar) and are released under the MIT license.

 The SLIRP library has its own license (two clause BSD license).